marnieb12/Wealth-of-Nations-Excel-and-Tableau-Project/README.md

 - **Data Cleaning**: Like giving your data a spa day—removing inconsistencies, formatting, making it sparkle, and ensuring accuracy ✨.
 - **Data Visualisation**: Created pivot tables and bar charts to summarise and visualise key metrics.
 - **Advanced Sorting**: Identified the top 20 highest-ranking countries for focused analysis.
-- **Custom Charts**: Added some flair to the visuals with colors and creative touches 🎨.
+- **Custom Charts**: Added some flair to the visuals with colours and creative touches 🎨.

 ### 🔴 Tableau Expertise: